olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 The main idea is, instead of injecting what you need, you ask for it using an effect.

-If you don't know what an algeabraic effect is, you can read about it on [StackOverflow](https://stackoverflow.com/a/57280373) or [WikiPedia](https://en.wikipedia.org/wiki/Effect_system).
+If you don't know what an algeabraic effect is, you can read about it on [StackOverflow](https://stackoverflow.com/a/57280373) or [Wikipedia](https://en.wikipedia.org/wiki/Effect_system).

 Since PHP does not support effects, I'm using [fibers](https://www.php.net/manual/en/language.fibers.php) to simulate it.

+I'm using object with the suffix `Effect` to denote effects.

 Before we knew about injection, we usually asked about the database connection in local scope, as such: